 MMO: Who introduced you the game of baseball?

 Daniel: My parents.
-We would just go outside and play Wiffle ball.
+We would just go outside and play wiffle ball.
 My mom and dad would take me to this high school behind my house that had a park.
 We’d just go hit baseballs and throw around and hang out.
 That was just what we did when I was a kid, we’d go to the park and play all day.

 MMO: Being from California, can you talk a bit about how you ended up attending Stony Brook University on Long Island?

 Daniel: My high school pitching coach was actually friends with the pitching coach at Stony Brook.
 They kind of connected and I got a good vibe from Coach (Mike) Marron, he’s at Old Dominion now.
-But we just connected really well and I liked what they had and that’s why I ended up going to Stony Brook.
+We just connected really well and I liked what they had and that’s why I ended up going to Stony Brook.

 MMO: During your time at Stony Brook, were you able to visit Manhattan much and get a taste of the New York life?